 Maw-Sit-Sit Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

 Maw-sit-sit has been attributed with the ability to help its wearer to ward of depression, feel energized, and find happiness in life.
 Since maw-sit-sit is a relatively recent discovery, not a great deal is known about its metaphysical properties.

-Maw-Sit-Sit Gemstone and Jewellery Design Ideas Back to Top
+Maw-Sit-Sit Gemstone and Jewelry Design Ideas Back to Top

-Maw-sit-sit's vivid hue makes it an eye-catching jewellery gem.
-Its bold colour makes it suitable for both women's and men's jewellery and when cut en cabochon, it can be used to make pendants, earrings or rings.
+Maw-sit-sit's vivid hue makes it an eye-catching jewelry gem.
+Its bold color makes it suitable for both women's and men's jewelry and when cut en cabochon, it can be used to make pendants, earrings or rings.
 When polished, maw-sit-sit has an attractive shine and it looks good with gold and silver settings alike.
 Maw-sit-sit is versatile and can be carved into intricate forms.
 It is sometimes carved into bangles as jade is.

-Maw-Sit-Sit Gemstone Jewellery Care and Cleaning Back to Top
+Maw-Sit-Sit Gemstone Jewelry Care and Cleaning Back to Top

-Maw-sit-sit is quite a tough substance that is suitable for everyday wear, but in order to maintain its lustre and colour, it should be cared for properly.
+Maw-sit-sit is quite a tough substance that is suitable for everyday wear, but in order to maintain its luster and color, it should be cared for properly.
 To clean your maw-sit-sit, simply use soapy water and a soft cloth.
 Be sure to rinse well to remove soapy residue.
 As with most gemstones, ultrasonic cleaners and steamers are not recommended.
-Always remove any jewellery or gemstones before exercising, cleaning or engaging in harsh physical activities such as sports.
+Always remove any jewelry or gemstones before exercising, cleaning or engaging in harsh physical activities such as sports.
 Store maw-sit-sit away from other gemstones to avoid scratches.
-It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewellery box.
+It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewelry box.